-- The Chief Executive of the appointing body
+- The Chief Executive of the appointing body;

-- The Medical Director of the appointing body
+- The Medical Director of the appointing body;

-- A Consultant employed by the appointing body and from the
+- A consultant employed by the appointing body and from the

-- A University representative (if required)
+- A university representative (if required);

-- A lay member, normally the Chair
+- A lay member (often the Chair of the recruiting trust);

 - Any other additional members considered appropriate by the